 Did you know that Italian isn’t just spoken in Italy?
 That’s right, there are Italian-speaking countries all over the world.
 And no, I’m not talking about Italian restaurants!
 I’m referring to countries like Switzerland, where Italian is one of their official languages.
 And don’t forget San Marino and Vatican City.
-In these, Italian is the official language and the only language spoken!
+In these, Italian is the official language!

 But wait, there’s more!
 Italian is also spoken in places like Somalia, Libya, and even Croatia.

 Italian Around The World

 Italian is like a linguistic globetrotter.
 It travels around, spreading its language love all over the world!

 Sure, it may not have official status in some places.
 But that doesn’t stop Italian from being spoken in various assorted countries.
 Here is a list of countries where Italian is widely spoken but doesn’t enjoy official status: Albania, Switzerland, Croatia, Argentina, Somalia, Libya, Australia, Venezuela, Slovenia, and Malta.